aky3100/HR-Estimation/README.md

 # E-Health Project
-Low complexity Timing Correction Methods for Heart Rate Estimation Using Remote Photoplethysmography
+Low complexity Timing Correction Methods for Heart Rate Estimation Using Remote Photoplethysmography Timing correction for rPPG signals

 # rPPG signals 2024
 NCYU/INU <br />
 AdmResponse <br />
 AdmVariance <br />

+The dataset consists of recordings from 22 adult subjects, primarily aged between 20 and 23, of Asian ethnicity, with a gender distribution of one-third female and two-thirds male.
+The measurements were conducted indoors at a temperature range of 26--27$\mskip3mu$\textdegree{C} and a relative humidity of 45-55$\mskip3mu\%$.
+The camera primarily focused on capturing the subject's face, maintaining a distance of less than 1 meter.